-I'm of course referring to Sphero's BB-8 robot and the companion Force Band wearable that you can pick up on 30 September in a bundle for $199.99 or the band alone for $79.99.
+I'm of course referring to Sphero's BB-8 robot and the companion Force Band wearable that you can pick up in a bundle for $199.99 or the band alone for $79.99.

 The first Sphero BB-8 made its way into the world last year, but very soon, you'll be able to control the little bot from your wrist in addition to your mobile device.
 The toyish wearable has been seen here and there at events wowing everyone with its magical ability to 'Force push' BB-8 around.

 Adam Wilson, the co-founder of Sphero told us it wasn't always easy, but for an office full of Star Wars fans, the end product has made them pretty happy being able to bring such a beloved character to life.
 Sphero didn't set out to make a Star Wars themed toy or wearable - from what Wilson says, it sounds like everything fell into place and fortunately, took off for the better.